 What is the Village's program?

 The Village has renewed the program annually since 2012, and, in spring 2017, again sought competitive bids to extend the program.
-However, the electricity supply market and bids were not favorable.
-The lowest bid price the Village received was 7.34¢ per kWh, while the current ComEd rate is 7.065¢ per kWh.
-Therefore, the Village will suspend the aggregation program after August to allow residents and businesses to benefit from the lower ComEd rate.
+However, the electricity supply market and bids were not favorable, and the lowest third-party bid price the Village received was still higher than the ComEd rate.
+Therefore, the Village suspended its aggregation program as of August 2017 to allow residents and businesses to benefit from the lower ComEd rate.

-Those currently enrolled in the Village's program will continue with Dynegy Energy through the August 2017 meter readings, at which time all program participants will be switched to the ComEd electricity supply rate.
-This change will be reflected on ComEd bills received in September.
-Participants will also receive a "Confirmation of Drop" notice from ComEd in late July or early August indicating the impending switch to ComEd service.
-At that time, customers may remain with ComEd or make a switch to any other electric supplier of their choice.
+Those who were enrolled in the Village's program continued with Dynegy Energy through the August 2017 meter readings, at which time all program participants were switched to the ComEd electricity supply rate.
+This change should have been reflected on ComEd bills received in September 2017.
+As noted below, customers may choose to remain with ComEd or to make a switch to any other electric supplier of their choice.

 The Village will continue to actively monitor the electricity supply market on behalf of residents and businesses.
 If savings can be achieved in the future, the Village may reactivate the program.
 If this occurs, residents and businesses will be notified.
 If you have any questions, call Deputy Village Manager Dan O'Malley at 847-781-2602.